4 portions. Maximum cost: £15.93

 I prefer using a home made mix of spices, marinating only the meat and cooking the veg for a much longer period of time in a separate pan.
 The other half likes the packet mix (the classic Old El Paso) and smothering this over veg and meat before cooking the lot on a griddle.

-We do agree on a few matters; fajitas should be with fresh salsa, guacamole, yogurt and grated cheese.
+We do agree on a few matters; fajitas should be with fresh salsa, guacamole, yoghurt and grated cheese.
 Oh, and the wraps should be stuffed so full that you can barely roll them.

 1: Prepare your fajita spice mix by mixing together the following: